MasonM/wiremock-snapshot/README.md

 }' http://localhost:8080/__admin/mappings
 ```

-Replace `http://www.example.com` with the proxy base URL, and `http://localhost:8080` with the Wiremock hostname.
+Replace `http://www.example.com` with the proxy base URL and `http://localhost:8080` with the Wiremock base URL.

 ## Calling the Snapshot API

-The `__admin/snapshot` endpoint can be accessed via POST and creates stub mappings from the requests and responses in the request journal.
+The `/__admin/snapshot` endpoint can be accessed via POST and creates stub mappings from the requests and responses in the request journal.
 It accepts the following options:
 * `"filters"` - Array of request patterns to use for determining which requests to create stub mappings for.
-  * Possible values: Identical to those accepted by the `__admin/requests/find`.
+  * Possible values: Identical to those accepted by `/__admin/requests/find`.
 See [Request Matching](http://wiremock.org/docs/request-matching/) for details.
   * Default: no filtering.
 * `"sortFields"` - Array of fields in the request to use for sorting stub mappings, mainly for output.
   * Possible values:  `"url"`, `"method"`, or a header name (e.g. `"Accept"`)